tvaroglu/spot_me_frontend/README.md

 </table>

 #### User Profile No. 2
-When you visit the profile of as user you follow.
+When you visit the profile of a user you follow

 <table>
 <tr>